thrasosc/valorcore-mod/src/main/resources/assets/valorcore/lavender/entries/valor_guide/game_mechanics/thirst.md

 ;;;;;

-1. Place a **water bottle** onto a campfire to obtain a **purified water bottle**.
+1. Place a %{item.minecraft.potion.effect.water}% onto a campfire to obtain a %{item.minecraft.potion.effect.purified_water}%.

-2. You can build a **campfire cauldron** to heat up dirty water and purify it.
-First craft a **copper cauldron**.
+2. You can build a %{block.dehydration.campfire_cauldron}% to heat up dirty water and purify it.
+First craft a %{block.dehydration.copper_cauldron}%.

 <recipe;dehydration:copper_cauldron>

 ;;;;;

-Then, place the **copper cauldron** above a **campfire**.
+Then, place the %{block.dehydration.copper_cauldron}% above a %{block.minecraft.campfire}%.

 <structure;valorcore:campfire_cauldron>

 ;;;;;

-Finally, you can make a **bamboo pump**, which pumps out fresh water straight from the ground.
+Finally, you can make a %{block.dehydration.bamboo_pump}%, which pumps out fresh water straight from the ground.

 <recipe;dehydration:bamboo_pump>

 ;;;;;

-Simply place the **bamboo pump** on a flat surface, attach an empty bottle or bucket using right-click, right-click to turn on and off the pump, then shift-right-click to obtain your purified water container.
+Simply place the %{block.dehydration.bamboo_pump}% on a flat surface, attach an empty bottle or bucket using right-click, right-click to turn on and off the pump, then shift-right-click to obtain your purified water container.